 Microbial Insights, Inc. (MI) was established in 1992 based on the revolutionary research of Dr. David C. White, a pioneer and one of the original champions of molecular biological tools (MBTs) and molecular microbiological methods (MMM).
 For 25 years now, the MI mission has been to provide the most accurate and precise data in the industry while always striving to remain at the forefront of molecular methods and environmental diagnostics.
 Achieving the MI mission is only possible through the expertise, experience, and dedication of our staff so we invite you to “Meet the Scientists”.
 Below are a few of the key personnel involved in your projects.

 is the President of Microbial Insights.
 Since joining Microbial Insights in 2001, the array of MBTs developed and validated at Microbial Insights has been greatly expanded from the first commercial qPCR analysis (Dehalococcoides) through the development of the QuantArray® and commercialization of stable isotope probing (SIP) to the Microbial Insights Database.
 Dora personally analyzed the first commercial Dehalococcoides qPCR samples and continues to propel MI forward by collaborating with leading researchers in academia and federal agencies to ensure that MI remains on the cutting edge.
 As President, Dora has become a global ambassador for MBTs, regularly presenting as an invited speaker at environmental and corrosion conferences, leading hundreds of technical workshops worldwide, and co-authoring guidance documents with groups like the Interstate Technology Regulatory Council (ITRC) EMD team and ER Wiki (Remediapedia) to support appropriate use and interpretation of MBTs.
 In 2011, Dora was named the most valuable team member for the ITRC EMD team.
-She also serves on the Board of Directors of Bottle Rocket Productions and Environmental Workshops, LLC.
+She also serves on the Board of Directors of Bottle Rocket Productions, Boys and Girls Club of the Cumberland Plateau, Environmental Workshops, LLC as well as the Board of Visitors for the University of Tennessee Department of Microbiology.
 Dora received her degree in Biomedical Engineering from Vanderbilt University.

 is the Vice President of Operations at Microbial Insights.
 Since joining Microbial Insights in 2006, Anita has helped to advance and implement the MI vision.
 Anita oversees the DNA, PLFA, and Stable Isotope Laboratories and is ultimately responsible for all processes from sample reception through analysis to report delivery and ensuring that we achieve the MI mission of offering our clients the most accurate and comprehensive spectrum of MBTs in the industry.
 As VP of Operations, Anita leads process improvement initiatives, oversees quality assurance and quality control (QA/QC), works to sustain the lab and IT infrastructure, and manages employee relations.
 Her comprehensive business leadership developed through experience over the years of running MI with a managerial perspective.
 She received her B.S. in Biology from the University of South Florida and her M.S. in Microbiology from the University of Tennessee.
 During her graduate studies under Prof. David White, Anita employed a variety of MBTs to investigate the microbial community composition and structure associated with methyl tert-butyl ether (MTBE) biodegradation under anaerobic conditions at gasoline impacted sites.